Jaime-Huynh0901/Test-ReadMe/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Please follow the step below to set up your project, run the code locally, invoke lambda function via SQS in cloud console.
+Please follow the steps below to set up your project, run the code locally, invoke lambda function via SQS in cloud console.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * Ensure you are using `NPM version 7.18.1` and `Node.js version 14x (project using v16.4.1)` or above
   ```sh
   npm install npm@latest -g